mayaanne/foundations/sprint-2/my-reflections-sprint-2.md

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

-- How confident are you with each of the Learning Competencies?
+**_How confident are you with each of the Learning Competencies?_**

+Eeeeeeeee ish?
+I feel like the CSS for my website is a messy bedroom, one that I don't know how to clean.
+It's as though if I try to clear one thing from the pile, I could upend the whole room.
+When you take a step back and look at the course as a whole, I feel like everything is foggy.
+There are bits and pieces of clarity but no real discerning objets that tell me where I am.

-- Which parts of this sprint made you feel capable?
+**_Which parts of this sprint made you feel capable?_**

+Ahhhhhhh I think I only really felt capable after having finished the entire sprint, but I can't say that there was anything in particular where I felt like i was exceling.
+If I had to pick one thing that I understood, then it would be border boxes and colouring them.
+At least that's something!

-- Which parts of this sprint made you anxious?
+**_Which parts of this sprint made you anxious?_**

+The second half of the Udacity course.
+It was all getting to be too much information and I started to feel overwhelmed and as though my brain couldn't take on any more information.

-- How's your self critical voice going?
+**_How's your self critical voice going?
 What kinds of things did it say to you this time?
-How much did they affect you?
+How much did they affect you?_**

+Ohhhhh she's not so good...I am endeavouring to practice self-compassion but it is not so easy as I had hoped.
+My brain is very much wired in a self-critical way of thinking.
+It said such things as 'You have no idea what you're doing, do you?' and 'Tell me how you did that.
+Go on, tell me!' (a query that would be met with crickets and silence).
+I felt very proud of myself once I'd finished the sprint, but I still felt verry foggy and fried.
+I was also pretty frustrated about not being able to figure out how to link the CSS sheet to my blog posts once I changed the link to blog/my-learning-plan.html, and having to revert the link to my-learning-plan.html ONLY so that the CSS would show.
+Sigh.

-- If you were at a bar and somebody asked you, "How do you make a website?" what would you say?
+**_If you were at a bar and somebody asked you, "How do you make a website?" what would you say?_**

+SCREEEEEEEEEEECH.
+That's what I'd say.
+Or I'd smile and talk about HTML and CSS, how the former dictates the content and the latter dictates how it is displayed.
+Then I would explain how linking the two together creates the aesthetic.
+Then I would smile agian and turn away, and internally SCREEEEEEEEEEEEECH.